-ACE Communities, a unique community development initiative sponsored by Alberta Recreation and Parks Association (ARPA), will support another 10 enthusiastic rural Alberta communities in becoming more active, creative, and engaged.
+ACE Communities, a unique community development initiative sponsored by Alberta Recreation and Parks Association (ARPA).
+The organization has supported 10 enthusiastic rural Alberta communities in becoming more active, creative, and engaged.

 Press Release – ACE Communities

 The Hamlet of Entwistle will be Supported to Focus on Quality of Life.
 As a result of the ACE Communities Initiative, Entwistle now has a new Skateboard Park.
 This initiative was accepted from the youths in our area by the ACE Committee.
 It has been completed and is located beside the Entwistle Swimming Pool.

 The ACE Committee has also started to improve the trails in the Pembina Provincial Park.
 This will be the first connection of Entwislte and Evansburg.
 This initiative began with the creation of a new section of trail on the east side of the river.
 The ACE Committee is waiting for approval to complete a trail on the west side of the Pembina River and is hoping to have this completed sometime in 2011.

 The committee is also working on the creation of a walking bridge to reconnect Evansburg and Entwistle after the walking path on the highway 16 bridge was removed.
 This project is hoped to be completed by 2015.
 Much support is needed in this endeavor.